kong-education/edu-artifactory/README.md

-# kong-courses-files
+# kong-course-files

-Contains files and artifacts for various Kong courses
+Contains files and artefacts for various Kong courses